Notre Dame inferno: Restoration company boasted about ability to protect historic sites

 French president Emmanuel Macron says he wants to see the fire-ravaged Notre Dame cathedral rebuilt within five years.

-In a televised address to the nation Macron said "we will rebuild Notre Dame cathedral even more beautiful".
+In a televised address to the nation Macron said: "We will make the Cathedral of Notre Dame even more beautiful within five years.
+We can do this."

 He added that "we can do it and once again, we will mobilise" to do so.